-A study of the nature of social deviance along with ananalysis of major U.S. social problems.
-Among the problems considered are crime and juvenile delinquency, alcohol and drug abuse, aging, family disorganization, and overpopulation.
+A study of the institutional foundations of disruptive social relationships.
+Among the problems considered are health care, sexual deviance, crime and juvenile delinquency, alcohol and drug abuse, aging, family disorganization, poverty, and population.

-203. Intimate Life Styles: Marriage and Its Alternatives (5).
+203. Intimate Life Styles (5).

-Adjustments involved in institutionalized and quasi-institutionalized family structures.
-An analysis of personal relationships in both traditional marriage and alternate forms, including communal living, plural marriage, widow and widowerhood, and the role of divorce.
+Adjustments required in the establishment and maintenance of institutionalized and quasi-institutionalized family structures.
+An analysis of personal relationships in both traditional marriage and alternate forms, including widowhood, widowerhood, and the role of divorce.
 Focus is on adjustment problems and individual needs experienced throughout the family life cycle.